RUCAIBox/RecSysDatasets/README.md

 ### Website

 * [Phishing-website](http://archive.ics.uci.edu/ml/datasets/Phishing+Websites): This dataset contains 30 features of 11,055 websites and labels of whether they are phishing websites or not.
 The websites' features includes 12 address-bar based features, 6 abnormal based features, 5 HTML-and-JavaScript based features and 7 domain based features.

+### Joke

+* [Jester](http://eigentaste.berkeley.edu/dataset/): This dataset contains anonymous ratings of jokes by users of the Jester Joke Recommender System.